1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 #### Key provenance

 Keys used in proof generation must belong to the issuer.
-However, there isn't a existing way in current standars to completely assure this provenance.
+However, there isn't a existing way in current standards to completely assure this provenance.

 The following best practices establish a verification mechanism to assure that the issuer is the owner of the key used in a credential.